krevan-dev/krevan-dev/README.md

 </div>

 ## My Story:
 <p>I am a 34 year old US Army Veteran and Software Engineer.
-My development journey started when I was a teenager playing World of Warcraft and Rust.
-Playing games like that I would find mods for those games and make edits to them in order to make them do what I want.
+My development journey started with making game addons for World of Warcraft and Rust.
 After joining the military post 9/11, and spending time as a Correctional Officer, I decided to try my hand at software development.
 I recently completed a Full Stack Web Developer bootcamp, which helped me learn how to use a large variety of languages including HTML, CSS, JavaScript, Bootstrap, VueJS, NodeJS and C#.
 I also learned some backend database software such as MongoDB and MySQL.
 I am now working on a couple smaller side projects, and am excited to see where the industry takes me.</p>

 ## Stuff to know about me:
 <ul>